thehackerwithin/berkeley/README.md

 - and then either push to the upstream gh-pages remote branch or make a pull request.

 #### Build the site locally

+If you'd like to test the post before pushing or making a PR, you can build the site locally:

 - Install Jekyll: `gem install jekyll`
 - Run the jekyll server: `jekyll --server`